gwasser/django-helpdesk/README.rst

 4. `pip install django-bootstrap-form` and add `bootstrapform` to `settings.INSTALLED_APPS`
 5. `pip install django-markdown-deux` and add `markdown_deux` to `settings.INSTALLED_APPS`
 6. `pip install email-reply-parser` to get smart email reply handling
+7. `pip install python-gnupg` to get PGP signed and encrypted emails

 **NOTE REGARDING SQLITE AND SEARCHING:**
 If you use sqlite as your database, the search function will not work as